-Meaningful work could be said to have three primary aspects: (1) Psychological Meaningfulness at work, how significant the work is f2 the employees (2) Making meaning via work: understanding the meaning of life linking with a meaningful work; (3) Greater good motivations: The need to make a positive impact on the greater good for especially others (Steger et al., 2012).
+Meaningful work could be said to have three primary aspects: (1) Psychological Meaningfulness at work, how significant the work is for the employees (2) Making meaning via work: understanding the meaning of life linking with a meaningful work; (3) Greater good motivations: The need to make a positive impact on the greater good for especially others (Steger et al., 2012).

 The concept of risk bears the probability of occurrence of various possibilities in connection with a threat.
 It is based on the distinction between reality and possibility in this respect.
 The validity of the concept disappears in the cases where possibilities disappear or get out of the individual initiatives.
 In other words, the risk is about how the individual or the society defines themselves in coping with the change and the future.
 (Furedi, 2001).
+The main players able to influence risk control in an organization are; the board or a similar leadership committee, risk control managers, internal audit managers, line managers, IT managers and everyone else in the organization (Leitch, 2008).
 The researches show that such factors as age, income and education level are active in "taking risks" besides the personal characteristics like the ability to predict the future and adventurism (Sung and Hanna, 1997).

-2.Method
+3. Method

-The research was conducted in order to find out how the employees in textile manufacturing sector got effected from such factors as flexible behaviours to perceptions of risk and uncertainty, gender, education level, age, total work experience and meaningful work through the method of relational survey.
+The research was conducted in order to find out how the employees in textile manufacturing sector got effected from such factors as flexible behaviors to perceptions of risk and uncertainty, gender, education level, age, total work experience and meaningful work through the method of relational survey.
 The universe of the survey is composed of the entrepreneurs in textile industry in Kayseri in Turkey.
-The sample of the survey consists of totally 348 people- chosen through random exemplification method, 110 (31,6 %) of whom are women and 238 (68,4 %) of whom are men.
+The sample of the survey consists of totally 348 people- chosen through convenience sampling method, 110 (31,6 %) of whom are women and 238 (68,4 %) of whom are men.